Skip to content ↓

 developing Cultural Capital at FHS

 In the 1970s and 1980s French Sociologist Pierre Bourdeiu first made the link between someone’s background and knowledge and their success in life.
 A person with “cultural capital” has the knowledge, vocabulary and habits that will enable them to get ahead in life.
 That person is likely to be on a higher rung on the social ladder.
+The Ofsted definition of cultural capital states:

 “.. the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement.”

-In 2019, the then Chief Inspector Amanda Spielman explained that:
+In 2019, the then Chief Inspector Amanda Spielman explained that

-“By [cultural capital], we simply mean the essential knowledge, those standard reference points, that we want all children to have. ...
+...
 So for example, it’s about being able to learn about and name things that are, for many, outside their daily experience.”

 Why is the development of Cultural Capital important?

-4. To give students the confidence to aim high regardless of their starting point whether that be for university or college or training
+2. To give students the confidence to aim high regardless of their starting point whether that be for university or college or training

 • Guest speakers including “speakers for schools”